Back to California

 Human Trafficking Victim Support Coordinator

-This law requires police departments with more than 25 officers to appoint a human trafficking victim support coordinator who will complete specific training and serve as a liaison between victims and community organizations, while also displaying contact information online.
+This law requires police departments with more than 25 officers to appoint a human trafficking victim support coordinator and display contact information online.

 What This Bill Does

-• Requires each law enforcement agency with more than 25 peace officers to designate at least one person as a human trafficking victim support coordinator by January 1, 2028.
+• Requires each law enforcement agency with over 25 peace officers to designate at least one human trafficking victim support coordinator by January 1, 2028.

-• The designated coordinator must complete the POST training course on commercial sexual exploitation of children and victims of human trafficking within six months after being appointed.
+• The designated person must complete the POST training course on handling human trafficking complaints within six months of being appointed.

-• Upon completion of the training, the coordinator will serve as a liaison between trusted community-based organizations and victims of human trafficking.
+• After completing the training, the coordinator will serve as a liaison between trusted community-based organizations and victims of human trafficking.

 Who It Names or Affects

-• Law enforcement agencies (those with over 25 peace officers)
+• Law enforcement agencies with more than 25 peace officers.

 Terms To Know